-A student may request a review of decisions concerning academic status or regulations by submitting an academic petition to the Office of Undergraduate Academic Affairs.
-Students who wish to take a course at another institution during the summer must submit a Transfer Credit Petition Form to the Office of Undergraduate Academic Affairs prior to the registration at another institution to guarantee transfer of credit in accordance with university policies.
+A student may request a review of decisions concerning academic status or regulations by submitting an academic petition to the Office of Academic Affairs.
+Students who wish to take a course at another institution must submit a Transfer Credit Petition Form to the Office of Academic Affairs prior to the registration at another institution to guarantee transfer of credit in accordance with university policies.

-Registration

-Registration and Class Attendance
+Registration Registration and Class Attendance